Epineph/change_permissions_scripts/README.md

-# User-friendly script to change permissions (9-charachter-symbolic (e.g., rwxr-xr-x), extended symbolic (u=rwx,g=r-x,o=r-x), octal (755), group, owner for single files, folders (and recursivelyy) and allows for --dry-runs if you want to check what the current operation will do without applying it.
+# User-friendly script to change permissions

 ## Description

+The script allows for **9-charachter-symbolic** (e.g., `rwxr-xr-x`), **extended symbolic** (`u=rwx,g=r-x,o=r-x`), **octal permissions** (`755`), `--group | -g` argument, `-o | --owner` argument for single files, folders (and optionally with `--recursive`, but user will be prompted unless `--noconfirm` is supplied) and allows for `--dry-runs` if you want to check what the current operation will do without applying it.
+If run with no arguments other than path, the script will simply show the current permissions, owner, group and other relevant info for that directory or file.

-**chPerms** is a command-line utility for managing file and directory ownership and permissions on Linux systems.
-It simplifies and streamlines operations like `chown` and `chmod` by combining them with flexible options and user-friendly feedback.
+**changePermissions** is a command-line utility for managing file and directory ownership and permissions on Linux systems.
+It simplifies and streamlines operations like `chown` and `chmod` by combining them with flexible options and user-friendly feedback, plus some additional functionality.

 ## Features